toptal/chewy/docs/rake_tasks.md

 Right now the approach is that if some data had been updated, but index definition was not changed (no changes satisfying the synchronization algorithm were done), it would be much faster to perform manual partial index update inside data migrations or even manually after the deploy.

 Also, there is always full reset alternative with `rake chewy:reset`.
+See [configuration.md](configuration.md#index-update-strategies) for how update strategies interact with deployment.

 ## `chewy:create_missing_indexes`